opentelekomcloud/docs-next/docs/best-practices/storage/object-storage-service/accessing-obs-through-an-nginx-reverse-proxy.md

 proxy](/img/docs/best-practices/storage/object-storage-service/en-us_image_0273872842.png)

 ## Prerequisites

-- You have known the region and access domain name of the bucket.
-For example, the access domain name of a bucket in the eu-de region is `nginx-obs.obs.eu-de.otc.t-systems.com`.
-To obtain the information, see [Querying Basic Information of a Bucket](https://docs.otc.t-systems.com/object-storage-service/umn/obs_browser_operation_guide/managing_buckets/viewing_basic_information_of_a_bucket.html).
+- You know the region and access domain name of the bucket.
+For example, the access domain name of a bucket named `nginx-obs` in the **eu-de** region is `nginx-obs.obs.eu-de.otc.t-systems.com`.
+To obtain the information, see [Querying Basic Information of a
+    Bucket](https://docs.otc.t-systems.com/object-storage-service/umn/obs_browser_operation_guide/managing_buckets/viewing_basic_information_of_a_bucket.html).
 - You have a Linux ECS **in the same region**.
 CentOS is used here as an example.
 For details, see [Creating an